corazawaf/coraza-proxy-wasm/README.md

 ### Manual requests

-Run `./e2e/e2e-example.sh` in order to run the following requests against the just set up test environment, otherwise manually execute and tweak them to grasp the behaviour of the filter:
+List of requests that can be manually executed and tweaked to grasp the behaviour of the filter:

 ```bash
 # True positive requests: